 Awards are based on research merit and promise, adherence to the instructions of this request for proposals (RFPs), and availability of federal funds.

-It is expected that research will be conducted over the full 12 month award period-of-performance.
-A timeline for research implementation is recommended to be included in the proposed research plan (tables may be included but not charts, graphs or photos).
-Deviations from a 12 month plan (e.g., early graduation or other circumstances) must be included in the online application essay, and discussed with the NC Space Grant point-of-contact listed at the end of the RFP in advance of award.
-Funds will be appropriately prorated for any semester the student is not enrolled full-time (i.e., not receive the full amount of the award).
+It is expected that research will be conducted over the full 12-month award period-of-performance.
+A timeline for research implementation must be included in the proposed research plan.
+Deviations from a 12-month plan must be included in the online application essay and discussed with the NC Space Grant point-of-contact listed at the end of the RFP in advance of any award.
+Funds will be appropriately prorated for any semester if the student is not enrolled full-time or is not conducting research as part of this fellowship (i.e., not receive the full amount of the award).

-Faculty Letter of Recommendation: Applicants should request that a faculty member write and submit a letter of recommendation that addresses knowledge of the student or level of confidence in the student’s ability to carry out the proposed research or, alternatively, a plan to guide the student’s STEM interests or research.
+Faculty Letter of Recommendation: Applicants should request that a faculty member write and submit a letter of recommendation that addresses knowledge of the student or level of confidence in the student’s ability to carry out the proposed research and confirm a plan to guide the student’s research as proposed.

 Applicants will provide the name and contact information for the faculty reference in their online application.
 NC Space Grant will contact the reference via email to request a letter of recommendation on behalf of the applicant.
 The reference will be provided with a link to submit the recommendation.
-For the application to be complete, the letter of recommendation must be submitted by the due date stated under the Deadlines section.
-NC Space Grant suggests that students contact the reference listed to notify him/her an email requesting this information on the student’s behalf is coming (from the address notices@spacegrant.net).
+For the application to be complete, the letter of recommendation must be submitted by the due date stated in this RFP (5 p.m.
+ET, Monday, March 18, 2024).
+NC Space Grant strongly recommends that students contact the reference listed to notify them an email requesting this information on the student’s behalf is coming (from the address notices@spacegrant.net).

-University Transcripts: Unofficial transcripts from all institutions and from the current institution with grades through fall 2021 are required and can be submitted as a PDF in the online application.
-Applicants must submit one transcript from each institution of higher education attended, whether as an undergraduate or graduate student.
-If the applicant is selected to receive the award, official transcripts will be required at time of acceptance.
+University Transcripts: Unofficial transcripts from all institutions and from the current institution with grades through fall 2023 are required and can be submitted as a PDF in the online application.
+Applicants must submit one transcript from each institution of higher education attended during fall 2023, whether as an undergraduate or graduate student.
+If the applicant is selected to receive the award, official transcripts may be required at time of acceptance.
 If the applicant does not have a PDF conversion tool, links to free online PDF converters are provided within the application.

 Proposal Review and Evaluation Criteria